Home

 There was once a large pond in Moorlands Road.
 The pipeline runs from the Malvern Hills and perhaps was linked with the pond.

-Worcestershire County Council have confirmed that it is a culverted water course in a 450mm vitrified clay pipe.
+Worcestershire County Council have claimed that it is a culverted water course in a 450mm vitrified clay pipe.
 The pipe is marked "Doulton" suggesting a date between 1853 when Doulton was founded and 1901 when it gained Royalty status with a charter.

 In 1877 the North Malvern Tank was inaugurated behind the Clock Tower.
 This would have been fed by a substantial spring.
 The spring once flowed down the hillside circa 1870 adjacent to the Charles Morris spout.